BaerVervergaert/ExplainableRandomForests/README.md

 plt.show()
 ```

+#### Data extrapolation

-We can now compute the data similarity score.
-This is answering the question: Which points in X_test and X are similar to the last two points of X_test?
+Computing the data extrapolation score answers the question: Which points in the sample are far away from our decision bounds?

+It answers this question by computing the distance each sample point has to the decision bounds it encounters (only when it is not between two decision bounds).
 ```python

 print(data_extrapolation_test := model_explainer.data_extrapolation(X_test, strategy='naive'))